atrixchain/atrix/docs/validators/setup/mempool.md

 It is achieved by passing a `priority` field with each [`CheckTx` response](https://github.com/tendermint/tendermint/blob/17c94bb0dcb354c57f49cdcd1e62f4742752c803/proto/tendermint/abci/types.proto#L234), which is run on any transaction trying to enter the mempool.

-Evmos supports [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559#simple-summary) EVM transactions through its
+Atrix supports [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559#simple-summary) EVM transactions through its
 <!-- markdown-link-check-disable-next-line -->
 [feemarket](../../modules/feemarket/01_concepts.md) module.
 This transaction type uses a base fee and a selectable priority tip that add up to the total transaction fees.